Home Page

 trumpets(H2689) before the ark of the covenant of God.

-Trumpeters were standing by the king.
+Trumpeters stood by the king.

 2Kin 11:14 When she looked, there was the king standing